 Afterwords: Moving Letters of Condolence on Virginia Woolf’s Death

 T.S.
 Eliot, Edith Sitwell, E.M.
-Foster, Elizabeth Bowen, H.G.
+Forster, Elizabeth Bowen, H.G.
 Wells, and others grapple with the ineffable.

 By Maria Popova